 I'm trying to write something about how "once I started researching this project, I realized how the subject was infinite: One revelation opened up a new line of research, which opened up another line of research..."
 What is the metaphor/simile I'm thinking of? [more inside]

+I'm a big fan of Art items that use technology as decoration.
+I found this wonderful album cover, and I was wondering if anyone knows of anything of that sort.
 It can be anything that uses Electronics, Technology or Telecommunication as a metaphor, decoration or usable out of context.
+Thank you!

 If could compare the Web to something tangible what would it be?
 Do you find any metaphor suiting the Web as it is, as it developed and what it might become?